 Will CBD oil make you high?

 Cannabidiol is a non-intoxicating cannabinoid.
-While you may feel some psychoactive effects, such as a calming or relaxing sensation, CBD oil derived from hemp will not get you high or leave you impaired in any way.
+While you may feel some effects, such as a calming or relaxing sensation, CBD oil derived from hemp will not get you high or leave you impaired in any way.

 Where is CBD legal?

 The Farm Bill of 2018 made CBD oil legal as long as it is derived from hemp and contains less than 0.3 percent THC.
 However, each state has the power to set its own laws and standards.
-For example, Idaho has been especially persistent about keeping anything with any trace of THC, even less than 0.3 percent, classified as marijuana.
+For example, Idaho has been especially persistent about keeping anything with any trace of THC, even less than 0.3 percent, classified as illegal.
 Therefore, residents in the state should try to stick with zero-THC products.

 Can you use CBD oil for dogs?